-Ms. Graham is an accomplished speaker, often presenting at AAJ programs, Mass Torts Made Perfect programs, and Harris Martin conferences, and she recently presented at the January 2017 Masters of Mass Tort conference.
-Additionally, Ms. Graham is Co-Chair of the American Association for Justice Zofran Litigation Group, and is a member of the Publications Committee for the AAJ and a co-author of “Overcoming the Clear Evidence Defense,” published in the July 2016 issue of Trial magazine.
+Ms. Graham is an accomplished speaker, often presenting at educational programs sponsored by the American Association for Justice (AAJ); Mass Torts Made Perfect; Harris Martin; and Masters of Mass Tort.
+Additionally, Ms. Graham is Co-Chair of the AAJ Zofran Litigation Group, and is a member of AAJ’s Publications Committee.
+She is the author of “Navigating Drug & Device Settlements,” published in the May 2023 issue of Trial magazine, and co-author of “Medical Monitoring,” published in the July 2018 issue of Trial as well as “Overcome the Clear Evidence Defense,” published in Trial’s July 2016 issue.

 Ms. Graham was named to Lawdragon’s 2024 list of Lawdragon Legends, one of only 33 nationwide lawyers to be recognized for the honor that year.
 In 2023, Ms. Graham was granted attorney accreditation with the Department of Veterans Affairs.
 In 2021, Ms. Graham was named to Law360’s annual “Titans of the Plaintiffs Bar.”
 In 2018, Ms. Graham was selected to receive the Lifetime Achievement award by America’s Top 100 Attorneys®.